AcmSemo/AcmSemo.github.io/README.md

 * Listings of current and past events
 * Links to external affiliated sites such as SELink and Facebook
 * Downloadable presentation slides

-The rendered website can be viewed here: https://acmsemo.github.io/.